 - Comparison: What comparison would you like to use on this field?
-Options include: is, is not, empty, not empty, contains, does not contain, starts with, and ends with.
+Options include: is, is not, empty, not empty, contains, does not contain, starts with, ends with, greater than, and less than.

-- Select Choice: What value would you like the field to contain in order for this condition to apply?
+- Select Choice: What value would you like the field to contain for this condition to apply?
 This field will deactivate if you select empty or not empty from the comparison dropdown.

 Complex Conditional Logic

 You may find that a single conditional logic rule isn’t complex enough for some situations.
 However, it’s possible to add as many conditions as you’d like.